hmrc/self-assessment-api/README.md

 A typical workflow would be:

 1. Authenticate.
-1. Create a self-assessment resource.
+1. Access a self-assessment resource (this is implicitly created).
 1. Send details of various income **sources** (e.g. employment or property).
 1. Send details of various types of **summary** (e.g. income or expenses) for each source.
-1. Create a liability calculation resources.
+1. Request a liability calculation.
 1. Wait for calculation to complete (only a short time).
 1. Request calculation and display it to your user.